From nature & hiking to art & history, find out the top 6 things to do in the Catskills and how to do it all in our full

 #1.
 Kaaterskill Falls

-Hiking in the Catskills is a must & Kaaterskill Falls is the cat’s meow!
+Wondering what to do in the Catskills?
+Well hiking in the Catskills, NY is a must & Kaaterskill Falls is the cat’s meow!
 It cascades over two tiers & at 260 feet tall, it’s higher than Niagara Falls.

 The falls are located within Kaaterskill Wild Forest & there are several different trails & viewing platforms.
 The trailhead starts from Route 32A, about a 5 minute walk from the parking lot.
 Follow the yellow trail from the base of Bastion Falls.